johanyim/text-comparator/README.md

 # text-comparator

-As requested by u/gimmckeS, a txt file comparison
+As requested by u/gimmckeS, a text filter using txt files